About Maxine

 Beyond her prose, Maxine is a dynamic speaker and celebrated educator, renowned for the vibrant, high-energy presence she brings to conferences and literary festivals.
 Her background in theater and travel journalism informs her sophisticated, lyrical style, making her a sought-after voice for keynote addresses and educational workshops.
 From Smithsonian Notable Books to Junior Library Guild Selections, Maxine’s body of work is defined by its intellectual depth and social-emotional impact.
 She remains an essential architect of stories that empower readers of all ages to step into the unknown and emerge transformed.

-If you have a few minutes you can listen to my podcasts on NPR.
+If you have a few minutes you can listen to her podcasts on NPR.

 The Long-tailed Imagination: Maxine’s inspiring interview with Dr. Seuss